Luiscarlosvd/catalog-of-my-things/README.md

 # 📖 Catalog of my things <a name="about-project"></a>

-> This project is a catalog of things, where you can add, edit and delete things,also you can add categories and labels to your things.
+> This project is a catalog of things where users can choose an option like creating Books, Music Albums, and Games with information like authors and genres.
+This app preserves the data for users in files and users can filter the information by listing the information about all authors, games, music albums, and more.
+[You can see the description of the project here](https://drive.google.com/file/d/1b0fmKIGfi_r9Ygz4OcG_1pTHSWK2Xcwu/view)

 ## 🛠 Built With <a name="built-with"></a>